 Mathematically, there is an impedance mismatch between the trace and free space simply due to refractive index contrast.
 Whenever you have an impedance mismatch, you have the potential for reflection and resonance; this is the case in any structure in which a wave propagates.
 However, whether the resonance can be supported as a standing wave, which would produce strong EMI and crosstalk, depends on the dimensions of the structure in comparison to the frequency of the travelling signal (either digital or analog).

 The practical reason some designers advise against right angle bends is their manufacturability.
 Corners can form acid traps in a PCB, where the surface tension of the etchant solution confines the etchant at the corner.
 This is more of a problem in tight corners, where a trace branches off at an acute angle.
 When etchant gets caught in an acid trap, it can cause overetching, which would increase the surface roughness of the trace.
-Today, this is a problem that is primarily seen with low-quality overseas manufacturers.

 Extremely high frequency analog signals or digital signals with very fast rise times (we’re talking sub-20 ps here!) can create a forced resonance near the corner, but only when the geometry of the right angle structure is small enough.
 The half-wavelength associated with the signal (use the knee frequency for digital signals) can generally be used as a benchmark for examining whether a forced resonance will arise in a given structure.
 In the case of a right-angle turn, the quarter wavelength should be used as you have an open structure.